emman0000/AI/Assignments/Assignment 1/README.md

 In the case of a more sophisticated environment, a reflex agent would prove moot.
 This is primarily because reflex agents only operate on an immediate percept reception scenario; they only take into account any current stimuli generated rather than a chain of events.
 For example, a game-playing agent that plays against an opponent in any skill-based game must keep track of previous plays to make an informed decision

 ## **There exists a task environment in which every agent is rational**
- it is impossible to construct an environment where every agent is rational.
+It is impossible to construct an environment where every agent is rational.
 Rationality is a property that depends on the agent's design, goals, and environment, and not all agents can meet these criteria simultaneously.
 For instance, an agent that is engaged in a game of tic tac toe; n tic-tac-toe, if both players are perfectly rational and play optimally, the game will always end in a draw.
 However, this is a very specific and idealized scenario.
 In reality, not all agents will be perfectly rational, and the presence of irrational agents is what makes the game dynamic and interesting.

  ## **The input to an agent program is the same as the input to the agent function**
  False